PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 ### UI Rules
 - Message when no task available: `No Task Available`
+- Mockup when task has Sub-Task [See this](https://drive.google.com/file/d/1_PmBinJ91aPezGMWwwl63VBG6h8rMlAv/view)
 - Mockup when group by Priority.
 [See this](https://drive.google.com/file/d/1lcoOIxTkzwO6yYt6BLlHRRxbcKIqemZD/view?usp=sharing)
 - Mockup when group by Due date [See this](https://drive.google.com/file/d/1kpBhzGzuVDMlekiqiy0vdjI34b_H4s-9/view?usp=sharing)
 - Mockup when group by Status [See this](https://drive.google.com/file/d/1JpIezvQBHXHrSxKpj0jn6cxbbEah9_-4/view?usp=sharing)